micaelmz/micaelmz/README.md

 ## 👁‍🗨 About me
+``🐍 Python Developer & 📊 Data Scientist``<br>
 ``🎓 I'm a Computer Engineering student, also a Computer Technician`` <br>
-``🤖 I'm interested in the fields of Machine Learning, Data Science, Data Engineering (such as Web Scraping), Web & Mobile Development, AI, Augmented Reality, Automation, Digital Security``<br>
+``🤖 I'm interested in the fields of Machine Learning, Data Science, Data Engineering, Web & Mobile Development``<br>
 ``⚙️ In addition to my computer engineering skills, I have a strong background in hardware and electronics.
 I have experience working with ICs, FPGAs, Arduinos, and other hardware components.
 And yes...
 I try to run Doom on any device with a screen`` <br>
-``🌎 I am also passionate about projects involving engineering and its contribuition to the evolution of humanity, such as those of Tesla, Space X, Neura Link, Metaverse...``<br>
+``🌎 I'm passionate about projects involving engineering and its contribuition to the evolution of humanity, and I hope to make my own contribution in the future as well.``<br>
 ``🦾 I like transhumanism and I WILL become a cyborg...
 Someday...
 (I mean it).``<br>
 ``🎨 I love ASCII & Pixel Art, I try to be good on front-end too...``<br>